Thunbergia alata Bojer ex Sims

 Bloom Time: Summer

 Thunbergia alata is a perennial climbing plant with many twining stems.
 It grows up to 8 feet (2.4 m) tall.
 Leaves are heart or arrow-shaped, softly hairy, and sometimes toothed.
-The flowers have 5 petals and appear throughout the summer but can continue all year in warmer areas.
+Flowers have five petals and appear throughout the summer but can continue all year in warmer areas.
 They typically are warm orange with a characteristic dark spot in the center.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).